magomimmo/modern-cljs/doc/tutorial-04.md

-So let's start by migrating his first example to CLJS, a login form, because it's very instructive both in explaining the evolution of the use of JS in the last decade, and in starting CLJS programming without knowing much about Clojure and/or ClojureScript themselves.
+So let's start by migrating his first example to CLJS, a login form, because it's very instructive both in explaining the evolution of the use of JS in the latest decade, and in starting CLJS programming without knowing much about Clojure and/or ClojureScript themselves.

 > NOTE 1: I'm of the opinion that CLJS should be easier to set up not